bedops/bedops/docs/_build/html/_sources/content/usage-examples/snp-visualization.txt

 Discussion
 ==========

-Each use of `bedmap`_ is identical: the options ``--ec --delim "\t" --bp-ovr 1 --count`` add several settings:
+Each use of :ref:`bedmap` is identical: the options ``--ec --delim "\t" --bp-ovr 1 --count`` add several settings:

 * Error checking/correction (``--ec``)
 * Use of the tab character as a custom field delimiter (``--delim "\t"``) to make results easier to parse with ``awk`` further downstream
 * Manual specification of a single base-pair criteria for overlap (``--bp-ovr 1``, although this is the default)
 * Using ``--count``, counting the number of mapping elements (DHSs) which overlap a reference instance (a given SNP)

 These results are calculated for each of the seven cell types and collated into matrix form to run through `matrix2png`_.
-We show it here to give an idea of what kind of data `bedmap`_ generates, to help create these quantitative visualizations:
+We show it here to give an idea of what kind of data :ref:`bedmap` generates, to help create these quantitative visualizations:

 .. image:: ../../assets/usage-examples/SNP_DHS_matrix.png
    :width: 75%

-Rows are presented in `sort-bed`_ order.
+Rows are presented in :ref:`sort-bed` order.
 Cells in red show greatest relative number of counts, while yellow shows the least.
 Examining this heatmap, DHS elements appear to associate with prostate disease-related GWAS SNPs.

 To make this clearer, here is the same result, with rows sorted by disease name: